bilal-fazlani/commanddotnet/docs/GettingStarted/getting-started-100-calculator.md

 # Your first console app

-!!!
-Note
-    We're in the progress of updating our Getting Started guide and documentation.
-All content is Getting Started works for v6.
-We'll continue to make incremental updates over the next few weeks.

 Let's create a calculator console application with Add & Subtract operations.

 Your first step is to create a console application.